khadas/khadas_docs/source/edge/BuildAndroid.md

 $ make -jN
 $ ./mkimage.sh
 ```

+{% note info Note %}
-*Note: Replace 'N' as the number you want when you run 'make -jN*
+Replace 'N' as the number you want when you run 'make -jN
+{% endnote %}

 **After executing`./mkimage.sh`, generate a complete firmware package in the rockdev/Image-xxx/directory (xxx is the product name of the specific lunch)**
 ```